-In winter, we all feel the consequences of reduced amounts of sunlight, restricted time outside, and close-quartered activity with sick people.
-Tiffany Brown shares five ways you can supplement your family’s diet to help get through winter unscathed.
+In the colder seasons, we all feel the consequences of reduced amounts of sunlight, restricted time outside, and close-quartered activity with sick people.
+Tiffany Brown shares five ways you can supplement your family’s diet to help get through the cold unscathed.

 Vitamin D is essential for maintaining healthy bones and muscles, and a lack of vitamin D may put kids at increased risk of broken bones.
 The Ministry of Health recommendation for children from one to 18 years of age is an AI (adequate intake) of 5µg/ day.
 A combination of sunlight exposure for 15 minutes a day without sunscreen, three times a week, and dietary intake from liver, eggs, fatty fish, and fortified foods may be sufficient to maintain vitamin D status during the summer, but is more difficult to achieve in the colder months, so supplementation may be advised.
 Those at increased risk of deficiency are very dark-skinned people, those who avoid sunlight, people who live south of Nelson-Marlborough, and people with liver or kidney disease.
 Talk to your GP about your requirements.